Analysis | Twelve NFL teams have never won the Super Bowl. A few of them have a real chance this year.

 2. Arizona Cardinals (4-0)

-Closest call — The owners of the NFL’s longest championship drought after last winning it all in 1947, the Cardinals suffered a painful near miss in 2009 when Larry Fitzgerald’s late-game touchdown looked like it might win them a Super Bowl, only to see it all snatched away by the Pittsburgh Steelers’ remarkable last-minute play.
+Closest call — The owners of the NFL’s longest championship drought — they last won it all in 1947 — the Cardinals suffered a painful near miss in 2009 when Larry Fitzgerald’s late-game touchdown looked like it might win them a Super Bowl, only to see it all snatched away by the Pittsburgh Steelers’ remarkable last-minute play.

 Outlook — After a resounding road win over the Los Angeles Rams put Arizona atop the NFC West, nothing should be considered beyond this team’s reach if it can go on to take the ultracompetitive division.